cocos/cocos-docs/en/cocos-service/agc-remote.md

+**Note**: Documents from this version have been archived, and will not continue to be maintained.
+Please use [the latest version](https://service.cocos.com/document/en/agc-remote.html).

 # Remote Configuration (AppGallery Connect) Quick Start

 HUAWEI AppGallery Connect provides the [Remote Configuration](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-remoteconfig-introduction) service for you to manage parameters online.
 With the service, you can change the behavior and appearance of your app online without requiring users to update the app.